ElectronSutra/venture/pages/character-creation/twenty-questions.md

 ---
 layout: default
 title: 20 Questions
-permalink: /character-creation/questions/
+permalink: /character-creation/questions-2/
 parent: Character Creation
 nav_order: 1
 ---

 # 20 Questions

-What kind of character do you want to play?
-What is your history?
-What are your beliefs and traditions?
+Who do you want to be?
+What do you believe in?
+What is your legend?

-The Realm is a society which is often dissimilar to our own.
-This process is designed to guide you through a series of leading questions to help you build a character that fits within the Realm.
-Your answers will guide you to create a character that _belongs_ in Creation.
+The Realm is a society which is often different from our own.
+The goal of these twenty questions is to guide you through a method of character creation that will help you produce a character that is intersting, conflicted, and fits well into the fictional world of _Exalted_ and the Realm.

-## Section I: The Broad Strokes
+## Section I: Broad Strokes

-These questions define your character in broad terms.
-These answers will inform, but not restrict, your answers to later questions.
+These two questions define your character in the broadest possible terms.

-### 1. What Great House raised you?
+### 1. Which Great House raised you?

-The dragons of the Realm mostly belong to the ten Great Houses.
-Each House is a heroic lineage that stretches back to a legendary founder.
-Your House raised you; your world is rooted in the world your House showed you.
+Each House has a unique background and brings a unique perspective to the table.

-When choosing your House, you should choose whichever House you find interesting or whichever has a suite of themes you want to engage with.
-Each House will have a different set of expectations and habits that it imposed on you as a child.
-It is up to you whether you live up to them or rail against them.
+You should choose a House which interests you or which has themes that you want to engage with.

-Choose one of the following Great Houses which you were raised in:

 - [**House Cathak**.](/venture/the-realm/great-houses/cathak/) A military house
   famed for brilliant tacticians and powerful Legions.